Spun Pet Hair Heart – A Precious Keepsake

 ….and then place the other brush on top and pull the two brushes in opposite directions.

-This combing or brushing is called carding and it disentangles, cleans, and aligns the fur making it easier to spin.
+This combing or brushing is called carding, and it disentangles, cleans, and aligns the fur making it easier to spin.
 Store the combed fur in a pillowcase or breathable plastic bag and pop one of those silica gel sachets inside to prevent mold or mildew from forming.

 How to spin pet hair

-To spin Zia’s hair, I went with the latest and greatest technology my craft cupboard could offer; a wooden dowel and a toothpick 😉 Seriously, you can buy fancy spindles, but since I won’t be doing this as a full-time job, those sticks of wood were perfect.
+To spin Zia’s hair, I went with the latest and greatest technology my craft cupboard could offer; a wooden dowel and a toothpick.
+Seriously, you can buy fancy spindles, but since I won’t be doing this as a full-time job, those sticks of wood were perfect.
 Just drill a small hole towards the top of the dowel and insert the toothpick.
 The toothpick will “anchor” the hair once you start spinning.

-To hand spin fur, grab a handful of fur in your non-dominant hand, and pull a few strands of fur out and twist into a point.
-Then, using your dominant hand, begin turning the fur in a clockwise direction, while gently pulling more fur out of the other hand.
+To hand spin fur, grab a handful of fur in your non-dominant hand, pull a few strands of fur out and twist it into a point.
+Then, using your dominant hand, begin turning the fur in a clockwise direction while gently pulling more fur out of the other hand.
 Keep turning and pulling until you have a long thread of furry, fluffy yarn.
 Secure the furry thread around the dowel and spin away.
 You can watch the short video below to see how I carded and spun Zia’s fur.